cloudflare/lua-resty-logger-socket/README.md

 * `path`

-    If the log server uses a stream-typed unix domain socket, `path` is the socket file path.
+    If the log server uses a unix domain socket `path` is the socket file path.
 Note that host/port and path cannot both be empty.
 At least one must be supplied.

+* `datagram`

+    Sets whether the unix domain socket should use datagrams.
+The default is false which indicates to use streams.

 * `max_retry_times`